About The Clinic

 The EKU Speech-Language-Hearing Clinic has three major functions:

-- To provide comprehensive clinical services for persons of all ages with communication problems,
+- To provide comprehensive and equitable clinical services for persons of all ages with communication problems,

 - To continue investigation and research on the nature and management of communication problems, and